wolfSSL/oss-fuzz-targets/README.md

 To actually run a fuzz target, run this command:

 ```
-# python infra/helper.py run_fuzzer wolfssl <fuzz_target>
+# python infra/helper.py run_fuzzer wolfssl fuzz_target
 ```

-Where `<fuzz_target>` corresponds with the file name (without the ".c") of the target you wish to run.
+Where `fuzz_target` stands for the fuzz target you wish to run.
+The name of the fuzz target corresponds with the directory name containing the source code of the target you wish to run.

 <a name="future">Future Direction</a>
 -------------------------------------

 Add more tests for various wolfSSL and wolfCrypt APIs.
 Focus on APIs which process buffers containing data that plausibly could originate from some outside source.
-As examples, in `server.c` the fuzzed data is impersonating a server, and in `pem2der.c` the fuzzed data is used as a PEM certificate.
-In each case, the fuzzed data represents malformed input.
+It is possible that a target for any given API has already been
+written: check the private wolfssl testing repository for targets before writing them yourself.

 <!-- References -->
 [libFuzzer]: http://llvm.org/docs/LibFuzzer.html